pgupta5/Course4Week4/FinalProject.md

         labs(title=expression("Motor Vehicle Source Emissions in Baltimore City from 1999-2008")) dev.off()
 ```
+The total emissions for motor vehicles have decreased in Baltimore City, Maryland from 1999 to 2008.

 ![Question 5 plot](/question5.jpg)

 ## Question 6
 Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips == "06037").
 Which city has seen greater changes over time in motor vehicle emissions?